aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-bookmarks/_index.md

 Sometimes it is necessary to obtain a bookmark collection to iterate through bookmarks or for other purposes.
 Use the [Node.Range](http://www.aspose.com/api/net/words/aspose.words/node/properties/range) property exposed by any document node that returns a [Range](http://www.aspose.com/api/net/words/aspose.words/range) object representing the portion of the document contained in this node.
 Use this object to retrieve a [BookmarkCollection](http://www.aspose.com/api/net/words/aspose.words/BookmarkCollection) and then use the collection indexer to get a specific bookmark.

-The following code example shows how to obtain bookmarks from a bookmark collection.
+The following code example demonstrates how to obtain bookmarks from a bookmark collection.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Bookmarks.docx).

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Bookmarks-AccessBookmarks-AccessBookmarks.cs" >}}